sadamov/ifs_download/README.md

 ## What you’ll get

-- 8 periods (8 weeks total, 56 days) covering Jan/Apr/Jul/Oct for 2023 and 2024:
+- By default, 8 periods (8 weeks total, 56 days) covering Jan/Apr/Jul/Oct for 2023 and 2024 (controlled by `DATE_RANGES`):
   - 2023-01-02 to 2023-01-08
   - 2023-04-02 to 2023-04-08
   - 2023-07-02 to 2023-07-08